Skip to Content

 • The celebration known as Diwali Day

-• On any private property, that is not your own without obtaining the written authorization of the legal owner of the property, including into, in or on any highway, street, lane, square, public park or other public places.
+• any private property, that is not your own without obtaining the written authorization of the legal owner of the property, including into, in or on any highway, street, lane, square, public park or other public places.

-Types of fireworks
+Types of Fireworks

 • On any day other than the days stated above